Diseases & Conditions

 Children with flexible flatfoot often do not begin to develop arches until 5 years of age or older.
 Some children never develop arches.

-If flexible flatfoot continues into adolescence, a child may experience aching pain along the bottom of the feet.
+If flexible flatfoot continues into adolescence, a child may have aching pain along the bottom of the feet.
 A doctor should be consulted if a child's flatfeet cause persistent pain.

 Tell your child's doctor if anyone else in the family is flatfooted, as this may be an inherited condition.
 The doctor will also need to know about any known neurological or muscular disease in your child.